High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 Canadian guidelines recommend having your cholesterol tested if you:

-• are a male over 40 years of age
+• are over the age of 40

-• have heart disease, diabetes or high blood pressure
+• high blood pressure

 Understand your test results